stephen-paton/CS50G_Sn/README.md

 # MonoGame - HarvardX CS50G Game Projects
-To better familiarise myself with the MonoGame framework, I've worked through and recreated the edx CS50G game projects in MonoGame.
+To better familiarise myself with the MonoGame framework, I've been working through and recreated the edx CS50G game projects in MonoGame.